-While performing laboratory experiments, groups were also assigned a weekly reading assignment.
-The assignment included a series of articles, suggested by the instructor then selected by the student, which provided different perspectives of fuel cell technology such as political, economic, and social/environmental.
-Each week groups had to select four articles that best represented the week's assigned perspective.
+While performing laboratory experiments, groups were also assigned a weekly reading assignment and write-up by the instructor.
+The reading assignments were meant to broaden the student's perspectives on fuel cell technology.
+To do this, each week a different theme was chosen.
+The three themes were political, economic and social/environmental aspects of fuel cell technology.
+Each group was given the same set of 12 articles from which there were 4 articles related to political, 4 related to economic and 4 related to social/environmental aspects of fuel cell technology.
+The groups were instructed to divide up the articles so that each team member read a different article related to the weekly theme.
 After reading the article, groups were encouraged to have detailed discussion concerning what they had read and their own opinion on the matter.
-After discussing each article, students were required to write a one page response summarizing the article and linking it to the weekly assigned perspective.
-In doing so, the assignment was broadening student's perspective of fuel cell systems and disciplines in different areas while also encouraging students to communicate their understanding to others.
-After completing all the laboratory sessions, student were asked to write another response concerning fuel cell manufacturing techniques they experienced in lab and the role that process plays in industry.
+Finally, students were required to write a one page response summarizing the article and linking it to the weekly theme.
+In doing so, the assignment broadened student's perspective of fuel cell technology and systems in different areas while also encouraging students to communicate their understanding to others.
+After completing all the laboratory sessions, students were asked to write a fourth response concerning fuel cell manufacturing techniques they experienced in lab and the role these processes plays in industry.